smapiot/piral/docs/tutorials/01-introduction.md

 ## Video

-We also have a quick introduction of Piral available in form of a video.
+We also have a video tutorial:

 @[youtube](https://youtu.be/ltTXWEwhSiY)